 Finding OSCar

-The OSCar synthesiser, designed by Chris Huggett in 1982, was launched in time to make an important contribution to the major wave of synthpop.
-But, as a hybrid monosynth, it also arrived just as Roland and Yamaha were releasing affordable polyphonic digital synths running on custom chips.
+The OSCar synthesiser, designed by Chris Huggett in 1982, made an important contribution to decades of music.
+As a hybrid monosynth, it also arrived just as Roland and Yamaha were releasing affordable polyphonic digital synths running on custom chips.
 Consequently, it sold modestly.
 But its architecture and versatility afforded it a unique palette of sounds that has seldom been imitated.
 Today, OSCar is a classic instrument.
-About five hundred or so are still around, preserved in working order.
+It features heavily in music by Stevie Wonder, Ultravox, Jean-Michel Jarre, Orbital, Underworld, and many others.
+Several hundred units are still around, preserved in working order.
 They change hands for about five times their inflation-corrected original retail price.

-This talk is about working with a company that acquired the rights to the OSCar design and trademark after Chris's death.
-Little of the original design work remains apart from what is already online: a pencil schematic that doesn't reflect the final production PCBs; firmware on an 8 kilobyte EPROM; photocopies of the original user manual.
-What we do have is Chris's own OSCar synth, good modern software disassembly tools, official permission to continue his legacy, and a genuine terror of messing up.
+This talk is about how I'm working with PWM, with the blessing of Chris Huggett's estate, to continue the legacy of OSCar.
+To resurrect this name requires us to understand, technically and aesthetically, what made the original instrument so appealing.
+Little of its original design work remains apart from what is already online: a schematic drawn in pencil; firmware in an 8 kilobyte EPROM; photocopies of the original user manual.
+We also have Chris's own OSCar synth, good modern software disassembly tools, and a terror of messing up.

 Ben Supper